Reynella

 Reynella is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Reynella's dwelling structures, as per the latest Census, consisted of 91.3% houses and 8.7% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Adelaide metro's 75.2% houses and 24.9% other dwellings.
-Home ownership in Reynella was at 32.3%, aligning with Adelaide metro, with the rest being mortgaged (48.3%) or rented (19.5%).
-The median monthly mortgage repayment was $1,300, below Adelaide metro's average of $1,562.
-Median weekly rent in Reynella was $320, matching Adelaide metro's figure.
-Nationally, Reynella's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+Reynella's dwelling structure, as per the latest Census, consisted of 91.3% houses and 8.7% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Adelaide metro's 75.2% houses and 24.9% other dwellings.
+Home ownership in Reynella was at 32.3%, similar to Adelaide metro, with mortgaged dwellings at 48.3% and rented ones at 19.5%.
+The median monthly mortgage repayment in the area was $1,300, lower than Adelaide metro's average of $1,562.
+Median weekly rent in Reynella was recorded at $320, matching Adelaide metro's figure but significantly lower than the national average of $375.
+Nationally, Reynella's mortgage repayments were lower than the Australian average of $1,863.

 Frequently Asked Questions - Housing